-Complaints reported directly to ICE OPR will be shared with the HCSO's Office of Professional Standards when the complaint involves HCSO personnel.
+Complaints reported directly to ICE OPR will be shared with the HCSO's Internal Investigations Unit when the complaint involves HCSO personnel.
 Both offices will then coordinate appropriate investigative jurisdiction, which may include initiation of a joint investigation to resolve the issue(s).